Management Discussion and Analysis

 On June 19, 2013 we completed a private placement of units at a price of $1,000 per unit, for aggregate gross proceeds of $893,000.
 Each unit consisted of (i) a $1,000 principal amount of unsecured promissory notes; and (ii) 1,000 common share purchase warrants.
 The promissory notes bear interest at a rate of 10% per annum, payable monthly and are due June 19, 2014.
 Each warrant entitles the holder thereof to acquire one common share of Lorus at a price per common share equal to $0.25 at any time until June 19, 2015.
 Certain related parties participated in the transaction including Dr. Aiping Young our President and CEO and two Directors, Dr. Wright and Dr. Vincent for combined proceeds of $68 thousand.
 Trapeze Capital Corporation (“Trapeze”) also participated in the transaction for proceeds of $250 thousand.
 Mr. Abramson, a director of the Company, is a co-founder, Chairman and portfolio manager at Trapeze.

 Critical Accounting Policies and Estimates

 The Company periodically reviews its financial reporting and disclosure practices and accounting policies to ensure that they provide accurate and transparent information relative to the current economic and business environment.
 As part of this process, the Company has reviewed its selection, application and communication of critical accounting policies and financial disclosures.
-Management has discussed the development and selection of the critical accounting policies with the Audit Committee of the Board of Directors and the Audit Committee has reviewed the disclosure relating to critical accounting policies in this MD&A. Other important accounting policies are described in note 3 of the Financial Statements.
+Management has discussed the development and selection of the critical accounting policies with the Audit Committee of the Board of Directors and the Audit Committee has reviewed the disclosure relating to critical accounting policies in this MD&A. Other important accounting polices are described in note 3 of the Financial Statements.

 (a) Valuation of contingent liabilities: